Froth Flotation

 Confirm Reagent Compatibility

 Tell us: ore type, feed grade (%), target concentrate grade, daily throughput (t/d), and grind size target.
-We'll propose a complete rougher–cleaner–scavenger circuit with cell count, cell size, and reagent recommendations.
+We can prepare a first-pass rougher–cleaner–scavenger basis for review against your testwork, including candidate cell count, cell size, and reagent questions.

 Get Quote